• Skip to main content

 But left untreated, DKA can and will become fatal.

 This is simply a side-effect of a low-carb diet.
-It’s not a bad thing, but there’s not much you can do it about it if you choose to continue following a strict low-carb diet.
+It’s not a bad thing, but there’s not much you can do about it if you choose to continue following a strict low-carb diet.

 Tips for a healthy mouth